Delayed Rewards Calibration via Reward Empirical Sufficiency: Delayed Reward Calibration

 Within the optimization to correctly classify each sample, binary cross-entropy objective is adopted.
 The loss of phase one measures the discrepancy between the estimated rewards and their ground truth, which are defined as follows:

 In phase two, we try to maximize {\em Precision} only with $R_\mathrm{negative}$ samples.
-The classification boundary is updated to acquire a distribution of purified $R_\mathrm{positive}$ samples by excluding all insufficient samples (please refer to Figure~\ref{fig:b}).
+The classification boundary is updated to acquire a distribution of purified $R_\mathrm{positive}$ samples by excluding all insufficient samples (refer to Figure~\ref{fig:b}).
 The objective function adopted in phase-two is defined as follows:

 After the termination of phase-two, the states recognized as $R_\mathrm{positive}$ should only include states with label $R_\mathrm{positive}$.
 In other words, all states identified as $r_\mathrm{pos}$ would incur $R_\mathrm{positive}$, in line with the definition of empirical sufficient distributions and thus the Empirical Sufficient Distribution (ESD) is formed.
-We show the ESCE architecture in Algorithm 1, which can be found in the Appendix.
+We show the ESCE architecture in Algorithm 1.